 Icons are the pinnacle of branding.
 It is the arrival of a person or thing as becoming the symbol of whatever it represents.
 And in the cases of George Washington and Abraham Lincoln, they instantly conjure an understanding of the office of the president.
-They are inexorably tied--the man to led the creation of the Union, and the man who held it together through the most trying of times for a young nation.Washington and Lincoln are symbols of extraordinary resolve, as is any person who is burdened with such leadership.
-So it is that we observe Presidents' Day, although it is really the unofficial name for Washington's Birthday—that actual legal holiday commemorating the birth of our first president.
+They are inexorably tied—the man to lead the creation of the Union, and the man who held it together through the most trying of times for a young nation.Washington and Lincoln are symbols of extraordinary resolve, as is any person who is burdened with such leadership.
+Thus we observe Presidents' Day, although it is really the unofficial name for Washington's Birthday—that actual legal holiday commemorating the birth of our first president.
 We use the day to not only remember Washington and Lincoln, whose birthdays fall in February but to celebrate all those who've served in the Oval Office.
 However, this post is devoted strictly to the founder and the preserver of the Republic.

 George Washington: Our first president was a man well prepared to lead our nation against the British.
 If there was one better, he never surfaced.
 Not only did Washington serve our budding nation with honor—his leadership demonstrated deep conviction for that which he fought.